daniilty/go_oauth_phabricator/README.md

 # go_oauth_phabricator
-Phabricator API with OAuth2 in Golang
+Client for OAuth2 Phabricator in Golang

 Installation and Usage
 =============